-The best monthly income schemes that are provided by insurance companies offer lump-sum benefits as well.
+The best monthly income plans provided by life insurance companies offer lump-sum benefits as well.

-A lump-sum benefit is a single large payment that will be given to you at a specific date or at the occurrence of a certain event.
-Many monthly investment plans have a lump-sum benefit involved in the scheme.
-This benefit is generally given to you at the end of your policy or your premium payment term.
+A lump-sum benefit is a single large payment that is provided at a specific date or at the occurrence of a certain event.
+This benefit is generally given at the end of the policy term.

 4. Guaranteed Regular Income

-This is one of the main reasons for the popularity of monthly income plans.
-The best monthly income plans, offer you a guaranteed and regular source of income.
-This means that you are assured to get a sum every month under these monthly income schemes.
+This is one of the main reasons for the popularity of monthly income plans – they offer a guaranteed and regular source of income.
+This means that you are assured to get a sum every month.

-With these plans, you do not have to worry about the day-to-day of your investments and their performance in the market.
+With these plans, you do not have to worry about the day-to-day performance of your investments.
 You will get regular and most likely steady returns.
 That is, your sum can vary, but it will be provided regularly.

-This definiteness of income creates a surety in the mind of investors.
-This is perfect for you if you are retired and looking to get your monthly expenditures through.
+A monthly income plan is perfect for you if you are retired and looking to get your monthly expenditures through.

 5. Higher Returns

-A monthly income plan can give you higher returns than other fixed securities present in the market.
-If we consider the past performances of both, monthly investment plans and the other fixed-income investments, you will see that returns offered by the MIPs are more attractive while on the other hand returns of fixed options are dropping.
+A monthly income plan can give you higher returns than other fixed securities in the market.
+If we consider the past performances of both, you will see that returns offered by MIPs are more attractive while on the other hand returns of fixed options are low.

 6. Insurance Cover

-A major benefit of monthly income schemes from insurance companies over the plans from mutual funds is the coverage.
+A major advantage of buying a monthly income plan from life insurance companies over the plans from mutual funds is the coverage that you get.

 These policies provided by insurance companies come with an insurance cover.
 Thus, apart from receiving monthly payments, this plan ensures that you are protected if something unexpected happens.
-This takes a load off your mind and provides you peace, now that you know your family is secured.
-The insurance companies also allow you to further increase your insurance cover by choosing riders as well.
+This takes a load off your mind and provides you peace.
+Insurance companies also allow you to enhance your cover by choosing riders as well.